Timeline & Progress

 - Pilot novel assessment approaches to anti-oppression content

-- Launch fully transformed approach to Health and the Individual (H&I) / Health and Society (H&S) course content
+- Support continued transformation of approach to Health and the Individual (H&I) / Health and Society (H&S) Blocks into the Justice and Advocacy in Medicine (JAM) Blocks

 - Continue to expand faculty consultation and coaching strategies

-- Launch campaign for faculty development tied to core AOC-linked faculty competencies
+- Collaborate with CFE on a campaign for faculty development tied to core AOC-linked faculty competencies

 - Integrate para-curricular support mechanisms for students

-- Launch infrastructure for community involvement in the curriculum
+- Continue to plan for infrastructure for community involvement in the curriculum

-In addition to assembling and launching a team with diverse perspectives and backgrounds, visioning, in consultation with internal and external experts, gathering input from stakeholders, reviewing and evaluating available instructional resources, reviewing and adapting curricular content with an anti-oppressive lens are all underway.
+In addition to assembling and launching a team with diverse perspectives and backgrounds, visioning, in consultation with internal and external experts, gathering input, reviewing and evaluating available instructional resources, reviewing and adapting curricular content with an anti-oppressive lens are all underway.

-While the initial phase of the AOC initiative is three years, like all social justice work, developing and sustaining movement towards an anti-oppressive curriculum, as well as towards anti-oppressive processes and policies will require a commitment to ongoing, continuous effort across the School of Medicine.
-At the end of the initiative’s three years, the AOC Initiative team expects to deliver a roadmap for the next steps necessary to help UCSF continue to move toward more fully embodying the anti-racism, anti-oppressive values it aspires to.
+While the initial phase of the AOCI was three years, like all social justice work, developing and sustaining movement towards an anti-oppressive curriculum, as well as towards anti-oppressive processes and policies will require a commitment to ongoing, continuous effort across the School of Medicine.
+With this need for longitudinal efforts in mind, with the support of the School of Medicine leadership, our AOCI team has now begun the second phase of our collaborative efforts to help UCSF continue to move toward more fully embodying the anti-racism, anti-oppressive values we aspire to.

 Setting the Vision